 Pole pruners are pretty much what they sound like – a pruning system on top of a pole.
 The trick is in knowing what you need and how you’re going to use this specialized tool.
-Mind you, using this follows all the guidelines for proper pruning found on this page.

 The first and most obvious thing is that you want to prune trees where the branches are out of your reach.
 Many home gardeners decide to get up on a ladder or into the tree with a chainsaw or other power tool to remove branches.
 And this what a relative did – but fell out of the tree, winding up in a wheelchair for the rest of his life (broken back).

 If you can’t reach it from the ground – you don’t use power tools on ladders unless you’re professionally trained to do so.